ibara/oksh/README.md

 Get a tarball
 -------------
 See releases tab.
-The latest release is oksh-7.3, which matches the ksh(1) from OpenBSD 7.3, released April 10, 2023.
+The latest release is oksh-7.4, which matches the ksh(1) from OpenBSD 7.4, released October 16, 2023.